 It’s an absurdly easy association to call the fantastic Gorges Lodge near Victoria Falls ‘gorgeous’, except it really is.
 With uniquely stunning views of the Batoka Gorge and the great Zambezi River, Gorge Lodge is secluded in its wilderness location just a stone’s throw away from Victoria Falls.
 Each of the lodge’s individual rooms is delicately perched right on the precipice of the gorge, built into the rocky terrain with an elevated wooden deck.
 There are dramatic views from the balcony and the roar of the Zambezi, 250 meters below.

 There are ten stone and thatch chalets, each with its own private garden and viewing deck.
 Each is beautifully furnished and elegantly decorated with en-suite bathrooms.
-Four of the chalets are double story with upstairs bedrooms, two double and two twin rooms.
-Down the ways is also Little Gorges, a newer extension with five luxurious thatched suites – the twin and double rooms overlook the Dibu Dibu River junction.
+Four of the chalets are a double story with upstairs bedrooms, two double and two twin rooms.
+Down the way is also Little Gorges, a newer extension with five luxurious thatched suites – the twin and double rooms overlook the Dibu Dibu River junction.

-Camp Amalinda – Matobo Hills National Park
+Amalinda Lodge – Matobo Hills National Park

 This exclusive privately-owned lodge is located deep inside Matobo Hills, a UNESCO World Heritage Site renowned for enormous beautiful rocky domes, outcrops and stone formations, and collections of ancient rock art and painting, most more than two thousand years old.
-Camp Amalinda is tucked away in an ancient Bushman’s shelter and is a multiple AZTA Award winner for the Best Non-Tented Establishment in Zimbabwe.
+Amalinda Lodge is tucked away in an ancient Bushman’s shelter and is a multiple AZTA Award winner for the Best Non-Tented Establishment in Zimbabwe.

 Amalinda has nine individually thatched rooms including a trio of suites all tucked away amid the giant boulders.
 The three ‘honeymoon’ suites have been recently refurbished and themed to reflect local historical figures from the area: The Rhodes Suite, The San Suite, and The Lobengula Suite.
-All are generously decorated with artifacts from a bygone era documenting the lives and struggles of the ancient Bushmen who used to populate the area.
+All are generously decorated with artefacts from a bygone era documenting the lives and struggles of the ancient Bushmen who used to populate the area.